For the University

 What we are doing at Leeds:

-• Ensuring support for ECR development is championed at the highest level through the ECR development steering group
+- Ensuring support for researcher development is championed at the highest level through the Researcher development steering group

 Full details of our plans can be found in our Concordat Implementation Plan